-“What do people mean when they talk about the Web 2.0?” is a query we receive repeatedly, and probably has as many answers as the number of people out there using the term.
-However, since talk about the Web 3.0 has surfaced in the last year or so, a whole new level of confusion seems to have set in.
-In an effort to help people understand the ideas behind buzzwords like Web 2.0 and Web 3.0, let’s go through what exactly these terms mean (if anything), and how they apply to your ecommerce business.
+“What is web 2.0?”
+We receive this question often.
+It likely has as many answers as the number of people using the term.
+However, since talk of web 3.0 has surfaced in the last year or so, an entirely new level of confusion seems to have set in.
+In this article, I’ll explain web 2.0 and web 3.0 and how they apply to your ecommerce business.

-The first implementation of the web represents the Web 1.0, which, according to Berners-Lee, could be considered the “read-only web.”
+The first iteration of the web represents the web 1.0, which, according to Berners-Lee, is the “read-only web.”
 In other words, the early web allowed us to search for information and read it.
-There was very little in the way of user interaction or content contribution.
-However, this is exactly what most website owners wanted: Their goal for a website was to establish an online presence and make their information available to anyone at any time.
-I like to call this “brick-and-mortar thinking applied to the web,” and the web as a whole hasn’t moved much beyond this stage yet.
+There was very little in the way of user interaction or content generation.

-Shopping cart applications, which most ecommerce website owners employ in some shape or form, basically fall under the category of Web 1.0.
-The overall goal is to present products to potential customers, much as a catalog or a brochure does — only, with a website, you can also provide a method for anyone in the world to purchase products.
-The web provided a vector for exposure, and removed the geographical restrictions associated with a brick-and-mortar business.
+Shopping cart applications, which most ecommerce sites use in some form, fall under web 1.0.
+The overall goal is to present products to potential customers — much as a catalog or a brochure does — to anyone in the world.
+The web provides exposure.
+It removes the geographical restrictions associated with brick-and-mortar businesses.

-Currently, we are seeing the infancy of the Web 2.0, or the “read-write” web if we stick to Berners-Lee’s method of describing it.
-The newly-introduced ability to contribute content and interact with other web users has dramatically changed the landscape of the web in a short time.
-It has even more potential that we have yet to see.
-For example, just look at YouTube and MySpace, which rely on user submissions, and the potenital becomes more clear.
-The Web 2.0 appears to be a welcome response to a demand by web users that they be more involved in what information is available to them.
+We are now seeing the infancy of web 2.0, or the “read-write” web as Berners-Lee described it.
+It’s the ability to contribute content and interact with other web users.
+It has dramatically changed the landscape of the web in a short time.
+It has much potential.
+As examples, look at YouTube and MySpace, which rely on user submissions.
+Web 2.0 is a welcome response to web users who want to participate in the information.

-Semantic markup refers to the communication gap between human web users and computerized applications.
-One of the largest organizational challenges of presenting information on the web is that web applications aren’t able to provide context to data, and, therefore, can’t really understand what is relevant and what is not.
-Through the use of some sort of semantic markup, or data interchange formats, data could be put in a form not only accessible to humans via natural language, but able to be understood and interpreted by software applications as well.
+Semantic markup refers to the communication gap between humans and computerized applications.
+One of the biggest challenges of presenting information on the web is that applications cannot provide context to data and, therefore, can’t understand what is relevant.
+Through the use of some semantic markup (or data interchange formats), data could be put in a form not only accessible to humans via natural language but able to be understood and interpreted by software applications as well.

-While it is still evolving, this notion — formatting data to be understood by software agents — leads to the “execute” portion of our definition, and provides a way to discuss web services.
+While it is still evolving, this notion — formatting data to be understood by software agents — leads to the “execute” portion of the web 3.0 definition.

-A web service is a software system designed to support computer-to-computer interaction over the Internet.
-Web services are not new and usually take the form of an Application Programming Interface (API).
-The popular photography-sharing website Flickr provides a web service whereby developers can programmatically interface with Flickr to search for images.
-Currently, thousands of web services are available.
-However, in the context of Web 3.0, they take center stage.
-By combining a semantic markup and web services, the Web 3.0 promises the potential for applications that can speak to each other directly, and for broader searches for information through simpler interfaces.
+A web service is a software that supports computer-to-computer interaction over the internet.
+Web services are not new and usually take the form of an application programming interface.
+The popular photography-sharing website Flickr provides a web service whereby developers can programmatically interface to search for images.

-What’s important to understand, I think, is that the nomenclature with which we describe these differing philosophies should not be taken too seriously.
-Just because a website does not employ Web 2.0 features does not make it obsolete.
-After all, a small ecommerce website trying to sell niche products may not have any business need for users to submit content or to be able to interact with each other.
+What’s important is that the naming conventions — web 1.0, 2.0, 3.0 — should not be taken too seriously.
+Just because a website does not employ web 2.0 features does not make it obsolete.
+After all, a small ecommerce site trying to sell niche products may not have a business need for users to submit content or to be able to interact with each other.